Analysis | A reminder of how badly Trump needed to have the good debate that he didn’t

 It’s also a flawed approach simply because the playing field has moved so much over the past four years.
 In nearly every state and district for which FiveThirtyEight has a current average, Biden’s position relative to Trump is stronger than Clinton’s was on Election Day 2016.
 The sole exception is Hawaii, which Trump has about as much chance of winning as I have of becoming a starting forward for the Knicks.
 Or, well, for the Lakers.

-In state after state, big Trump leads from 2016 have narrowed, or narrow Clinton leads have become larger Biden ones.
+In state after state, big Trump leads from 2016 have narrowed or narrow Clinton leads have become larger Biden ones.
 In the swing states of Wisconsin, Pennsylvania, Michigan, North Carolina and Florida, Biden leads.
 In more traditionally red states such as Ohio and Arizona — Biden leads.

 Just a ton of leftward-pointing blue arrows.